Jamie Bishop (cricketer)

 Jamie Bishop (14 January 1971 – 1 May 2015) was a Welsh cricketer.
 He was a left-handed batsman and wicket-keeper who played for Glamorgan.
-He was born in Swansea.
+He was born in Pontarddulais.

 Bishop, who played Minor Counties Championship cricket with Wales Minor Counties, and played with the Glamorgan Second XI between 1989 and 1994, made a single first-class appearance for the side, during the 1992 season, against Oxford University.

 From the upper-middle order, he scored 51 runs in the only innings in which he batted.